Lamoh07/alx-system_engineering-devops/0x00-shell_basics/README.md

-Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format
+a script that lists all files including a period character  hidden in current directory and the parent of working directory and the  /boot